How to Choose the Right iPhone for You in 2024

 You want the latest and greatest iPhone

 Every year, Apple touts the newest iPhone as the best, fastest, and most wonderful iPhone ever.
-They’re not wrong; each year is an incremental improvement over the past, and for many people, new features may be essential.
+They’re not wrong; each year is an incremental improvement over the past, and for many people, the newest features may be essential.

-All iPhone 15 models charge with a USB-C cable, not a lightning cable.
-This cable is included with the phone, but you may have several lightning cables in various locations that you’ll need to replace if you charge your phone at home, at work, and in your car.
-All iPhone 15 models also support MagSafe charging.
+This is the second year since the iPhone switched from a lightning cable to USB-R to charge the device.
+This cable is included with the phone, but if you’re upgrading from an older phone, you may have several lightning cables in various locations that you’ll need to replace if you charge your phone at home, at work, and in your car.
+All iPhone 16 models also support MagSafe, Qi, and Qi2 charging.
 For more on MagSafe chargers, see our Complete Guide to Apple MagSafe Chargers, Cases, and Accessories.

 You want the iPhone with the best cameras